Last Updated on 26/07/2022 by Adina

-The green bread with spinach and pepitas is a fluffy, savory bread perfect for breakfast, lunch, or dinner.
-A great bake for St. Patrick's Day!
+This green bread is a fluffy, savory bread perfect for breakfast, lunch, or dinner.
+It stays fresh for a few days at room temperature and can be frozen for longer storage.

 A green bread with spinach is perfect for you if you are celebrating St. Patrick's Day.
-If not, you should still bake it; it is a delicious, simple, and satisfying homemade bread that your family will love.
-Especially the kids; mine were even bragging about their green sandwiches in the school.
+If not, you should still bake it; it is a delicious and simple homemade bread that your family will love.
+Especially the kids; mine were even bragging about their green sandwiches at school.

 Jump to recipe